artilleryio/scalewright/README.md

 * **Drop-in, no code changes required.** Scalewright is designed to just work and require minimal extra configuration.
 * **Parallelize at scale**.
 Parallelize and run test suites faster on AWS Lambda.  [_Coming soon_](#get-notified-for-updates)

-**Note:** This project is brought to you by [Artillery](https://www.artillery.io).
-This project **is not affiliated with the Playwright team or Microsoft**.
+ℹ️ **Disclaimer:** Scalewright is an [Artillery](https://www.artillery.io) project.
+Scalewright **is NOT affiliated with or endorsed by the Playwright team or Microsoft**.
 We're sharing something we built with other power users of Playwright to help them do even more with Playwright.

 # Performance Testing